Which Cars Have The Cheapest Insurance For New Drivers?

 Safety and security also play a major part in determining vehicle group rating.
 Safety systems like Autonomous Emergency Braking (AEB), help reduce the likelihood of accidents and are taken into account when determining a vehicle’s insurance rating.

 Equally, manufacturers that go out of their way to reduce the likelihood of car theft can be rewarded with lower group ratings as it helps reduce claim costs.
 Vehicles with features such as visible VIN numbers, immobilisation, alarms and security locks for example, are likely to be favoured over those that don’t.

-For more information on car insurance for new drivers, why not check out our guide on How Much Is Car Insurance For A New Driver?
-Or for more in depth look at car insurance groups check out our post explaining car insurance groups.
+For more information on car insurance for new drivers, check out our guide on car insurance costs for new drivers.
+Or, for more in depth look at car insurance groups, check out our post explaining car insurance groups.

 Like any of the cars on this list, or want to find offers on similar models that are cheap to insure?
 Then why not compare prices now on our latest lease deals for great offers?

 Looking for more tips for new drivers before heading out on the road?
 You can find out more by heading over to our guides page.